 As a heroin addict in Tucson, it’s not uncommon to feel lost, isolated, and hopeless.
 At Recovery in Motion, we can help.

 As a full-service drug & alcohol rehabilitation center in Tucson, Arizona, we are prepared to help heroin addicts find an end to addiction.
-Recovery in Motion facilitates evidence-based Cognitive Behavioral Therapy, an effective means of Psychoeducational Therapy in a 90-day program.
+Recovery in Motion facilitates evidence-based Cognitive Behavioral Therapy, an effective means of Psychoeducational Therapy in a addiction treatment program.

 Unlike a solitary attempt at recovery that relies on little but willpower, time in an inpatient treatment facility can ease the withdrawal process, address the medical risks involved with ceasing use and provide the emotional support necessary to heal.
 With assistance from trained addiction counselors, substance abusers can focus on the root issues driving addiction in order to develop healthy coping methods to be used in place of drugs.